 Having established a strong conceptual grounding and having assessed the publication’s potential strengths and weaknesses through a SWOT analysis, I began to carefully curate the content.
 At first, this meant reading a wide range of articles from different creative disciplines.
 I read theory about modernist aesthetics and the death of the autonomous artist, academic articles on zine-making as a tool for social resistance, and popular articles on Muslim “ hipsters” using their style as a form of personal expression.
 I then began to group content thematically, ultimately deciding that the first issue of Contra would discuss art as a tool for dealing with identity politics.

-- The wide scope of creative disciplines covered might dilute the target audience
+Weaknesses | - Inexpensive production means limited design choices - Distribution challenges - The wide scope of creative disciplines covered might dilute the target audience |

-Opportunities - Allow the production limitations to focus and echo the visual style of the publication
+Opportunities | - Allow the production limitations to focus and echo the visual style of the publication - Tie work from a wide range of creative disciplines together thematically |

-Threats - Low production value could undermine the perceived validity of the content
+Threats | - Low production value could undermine the perceived validity of the content - Newsprint may make publication seem amateur and ephemeral |

 Once I felt that I had a strong yet focused collection of written pieces, I considered the visual style of the publication.
 I did a series of visual research, making a moodboard, spec board, and a number of art direction documents before settling on the publication’s visual style.
 While I certainly took cues from Dadaism, I was also careful to design in a way that would show the publication’s credibility despite its low production value.
 As Contra is to be printed in only black, white, and one spot colour, and on newsprint, I worried that potential audiences would view the publication as niche or as not trustworthy.